mIRC-Scripters/mirckb/docs/source/intermediate/matching_tools.rst

 Inside a character class
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Part of a pattern that is in square brackets is called a “character class”.
+Part of a pattern that is in square brackets is called a "character class".

 In a character class the only metacharacters are: